messense/everbean/README.md

 sudo npm install -g coffee-script less
 ```

+Then you should install `redis` by yourself according to [Redis Quick Start](http://redis.io/topics/quickstart) to
+support server side session for Flask and result backend for Celery.

 ## Installation

 1. Clone or download this repository to your local disk and change directory to that directory.
 2. Install dependencies using pip:

         pip install -r requirements.txt
+        # if you want to run test cases, use dev-requirements.txt:
+        pip install -r dev-requirements.txt

 3. Now you are good to go